cyber-sushi/makima/README.md

 # makima

-Makima is a daemon for Linux to bind your controller's buttons to keyboard and mouse keys and macros.
+Makima is a daemon for Linux to bind your controller's buttons to key sequences and macros.

 ## Features:
-- Configure your keybindings through a simple TOML config file.
+- Configure your keybindings through a simple TOML config file
-- Bind single keys/buttons or entire macros, sequences and shortcuts.
+- Bind single keys/buttons or entire macros, sequences and shortcuts
-- Supports keyboard keys, mouse buttons and other quirky input events.
+- Supports keyboard keys, mouse buttons and any other input event that's in `/usr/include/linux/input-event-codes.h`
-- Move your cursor using analog sticks with adjustable sensitivity.
+- Move your cursor using analog sticks with adjustable sensitivity
-- Hotplug to connect and disconnect your controllers whenever you want.
+- Hotplug to connect and disconnect your controllers whenever you want
-- Connect multiple controllers at the same time so your little brother can join.
+- Connect multiple controllers at the same time so your little brother can join and close your IDE when you less expect it
-- Supports wired and Bluetooth connections.
+- Supports wired and Bluetooth connections
-- Written in Rust so it's blazingly fast or something.
+- Written in Rust so it's blazingly fast or something (it only uses 3.5 MB of RAM)

 ## Tested controllers:
 - DualShock 2